mhvue/clickygame/README.md

 * Bootstrap

 ## To Do:
-* The shuffle is not working properly.
-There are extra white spaces showing at random times.
-* Scores are off a bit.
+* High Scores resets.
 Need to debug.
+* Keep working on some styling for more centered images.